-Executive Director-Administrator shall be determined in accordance with the market analysis of comparably-sized public pension plans as noted in subsection (a).
+(b) As part of the selection of any future Board of Trustees' Executive Director-Administrator, the aggregate compensation of the Executive Director-Administrator shall be determined in accordance with the market analysis of comparably-sized public pension plans as noted in subsection (a).
 The City and Board of Trustees shall ensure that any future Executive Director-Administrator and any senior management employee shall be placed in either the City General Employees' Pension Plan or a defined contribution plan with the Board of Trustees' employer contribution subject to the limits of federal law.
-The existing defined benefit plan for the current Executive Director, and other former staff members, known as the Senior Staff Voluntary Retirement Plan, shall be closed to new members and benefits shall be paid in accordance with the plan terms and applicable provisions of the Internal Revenue Code.

 Sec.
 121.118.
 Use of General Counsel.
-The City's Office of General Counsel (the "OGC") is the a proper source for legal representation on routine matters (e.g., open records, public meetings, and other ordinary legal issues collections and othernon-pension legal services) subject to the Charter and Ordinance Code.
-The State law, the Charter and Ordinance Code allow for separate counsel, selected by the Board. for other purposes.
+The City's Office of

+General Counsel (the "OGC") is the proper source for legal representation on routine matters (e.g., open records, public meetings, other ordinary legal issues, and non-pension legal services) subject to the Charter and Ordinance Code.
+The Charter and Ordinance Code allow for separate counsel for other purposes.